NorwegianSeismicArray/tphasenet/README.md

 <a name="readme-top"></a>

-# TPhaseNet: regional phase picking
+# TPhaseNet: Phase picking for regional seismic data

 Code related to the submitted paper **Deep learning models for regional phase detection on seismic stations in Northern Europe and the European Arctic**.

-This code will be added and updated gradually.

 Tested setup for installation of required packages  :